jeffreytse/jekyll-jeffreytse-blog/_posts/2021-09-07-the-common-idiomatic-expressions-in-english.md

 - Nature and/or nurture
 - Nice try
+- No cap
 - No dice
 - No pain, no gain
   - You have to work for what you want
+- No spring chicken
+- Nose in the book
 - Not in a million years
 - Not rocket science
 - Not my cup of tea